IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ### Automatic instrumentation
 OpenTelemetry provides easy way [to plug automatic instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/)
-Taking into account `sbt` specifics, it is possible to do with following way:
+Taking into account `sbt` specifics, it is possible to do with following way.
-Add OpenTelemetry dependencies to the project:
+<br>First, add OpenTelemetry dependencies to the project:
 ```scala
 lazy val openTelemetrySpecific = {
   val version = "1.11.0"